equinix-labs/terraform-equinix-metal-vrf/README.md

 2. Metal nodes can reach to each anoter via their IPs (192.168.100.x)
 3. A Metal node can reach to the VRF's BGP neighbor IP (for example, 169.254.100.1)
 4. A Metal node can reach to the colo device's BGP neighbor IP (for example, 169.254.100.2)
-5. Metal nodes and your colo servers can reach to each other, if you have setup servers behind your colo network devices and advertise routes via the BGP sessions established between your network devices and the Metal VRF.
+5. Metal nodes and your colo servers can reach to each other.
+If you have setup servers behind your colo network devices and advertise routes via the BGP sessions established between your network devices and the Metal VRF.

 This repository is [Experimental](https://github.com/packethost/standards/blob/master/experimental-statement.md) meaning that it's based on untested ideas or techniques and not yet established or finalized or involves a radically new and innovative style!
 This means that support is best effort (at best!) and we strongly encourage you to NOT use this in production.